 Soppressata is an Italian classic that blends hand-trimmed coarsely chopped pork with savoury spices, and is crafted and naturally aged in the Old World tradition.
 This product got its name from the age old practice of pressing the salami between planks of wood resulting in a straight flattened shape, however artisans from Vicenza in the Veneto region of northern Italy eventually did away with the pressed shape.
 Ours is a sweet, firm Soppressata infused with salt, pepper, garlic, and a medley of Mediterranean spices, which results in a mellow earthy taste with nutty overtones that are enhanced by the aging process.
 Perfect for the antipasto board, or just as much at home on a toasted sandwich with Provolone and artichoke spread; our Soppressata always delivers a crisp flavour and smooth clean finish.

 Casalingo Salami translates into “the salami of the house” and is derived from the Italian tradition of each household making salami to preserve their pork for year round availability.
-Crafted following a decades old family recipe; our Casalingo Salami is a mild, exquisitely flavoured product that is lightly seasoned with salt, pepper, and spices that coax the flavour from the from the coarsely ground pork.
+Crafted following a decades old family recipe; our Casalingo Salami is a mild, exquisitely flavoured product that is lightly seasoned with salt, pepper, and spices that coax the flavour from the coarsely ground pork.
 Pleasantly sweet, the Casalingo Salami has a subtle earthiness which comes from its gentle aging and produces a host of delicate flavour notes.
 With excellent colour contrast between fat and lean, this versatile salami will be the centerpiece of any antipasto platter, and is equally at home on a gourmet pizza, or in a salads.

 Genoa Salami is perhaps the best-known and most popular type of salami in North America, and takes its title from the ancient Ligurian seaport of the same name.
 Creel & Gambrel Genoa Salami is crafted in Ontario from top quality pork cuts that have been coarsely ground prior to being enhanced with salt, natural spices, garlic, and black peppercorns.
 This rustic home-style salami is then slowly air-cured to perfection in true artisanal fashion to bring out its distinctly rich, meaty texture, and smooth, peppery accents.
 Produced in “chubs” that are approximately seven inches long, our Genoa Salami is the perfect size for snacking & easy entertaining.
 Thinly sliced it is a tantalizing addition to any antipasto platter, but it is equally at home when served with mild cheese, flatbread, fruit, or red wine.